val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 [You can use numbers for reference-style link definitions][1]

-Or leave it empty and use the [link text itself]
+Or leave it empty and use the [link text itself].

+URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com or <http://www.example.com> and sometimes example.com (but not on Github, for example).

 Some text to show that the reference links can follow later.